KDI School of Public Policy and Management: Research and Learning Resource Center

 K-Developedia is a comprehensive repository of Korea's development experience, launched by KDI School of Public Policy and Management in 2012.
 It includes documentation of the last 70 years of Korea's development experiences on various socio-economic issues and outcomes of ODA activities carried out since 1982 with developing countries.
-The database contains more than 35,000 full-texts and multimedia contents (i.e. photos and videos), and provides free links to documents on Korea's development.
+The database contains more than 35,000 full-texts and multimedia content (i.e. photos and videos), and provides free links to documents on Korea's development.
 It aims to provide open access to resources on Korea's development experience in an effort to be recognized as a complete research and knowledge repository.
 K-Developedia targets decision makers in developing countries and researchers in the development field based on the motto of ‘sharing knowledge for shared growth’.
 The website has six categories - Development Overview, Themes, Resources, KSP, Statistics, Events.